Advantages and disadvantages of sharing a flat in Hamburg

 Why share a student flat in Hamburg?

-The cost of living in Hamburg is quite high, so sharing a flat will allow you to live on a tight budget.
-You will surely live in a multicultural environment, so you can take the opportunity to practice languages and learn about the way of life of your flatmates.
+The cost of living in Hamburg is quite high, so sharing a flat helps you stick to a budget.
+You'll likely live in a multicultural environment, which will give you the chance to practise languages and learn about your flatmates' lifestyles.

 What should I take into account when entering a flatshare in Hamburg?